tearitco/SRW-Engine-MV-Public/docs/default_pilot_abilities.md

 Name: Caring Meme Queen

 Description: Take 20% less damage when support defending. +5 SP recovered at the start of the turn.

+**ID 39**

+Name: Parry

+Description: When triggered, negates damage from physical weapons.
+The chance to trigger increases with the skill's level.

+**ID 40**

+Name: Shoot Down

+Description: Allows the pilot to deflect funnel and missile attacks.
+Activation depends on Skill stat difference with the enemy.